|Born:||June 21, 1759|

 Alexander Dallas was a Pennsylvania lawyer, financier, and politician who served as President James Madison’s secretary of the treasury.
 While serving in this capacity, Dallas helped to lead a movement within the Democratic-Republican Party against traditional Jeffersonian economic beliefs by championing the establishment of the Second National Bank of the United States.

 Alexander Dallas was born in 1759 in Jamaica to English parents.
 At a young age, he moved to England to receive a formal education at Edinburgh and Westminster, where he studied to become a lawyer.
-In 1783, Dallas moved to America and gained reputation as a detail-oriented lawyer.
-He also befriended Benjamin Franklin, who helped to secure Dallas positions at various Philadelphia publications.
+In 1783, Dallas moved to America and gained a reputation as a detail-oriented lawyer.
+He also befriended Benjamin Franklin, who helped to secure Dallas's positions at various Philadelphia publications.

 While living in Philadelphia, Dallas worked as a court reporter.
 In 1790, the Supreme Court of the United States began operating out of Philadelphia.
 During that year, Dallas served as the unofficial post reporter.
 However, these reports were often poorly written, late, and lacking the necessary information.

 Following his time as a court reporter, Dallas went into politics.
-In 1791, Governor Thomas Mifflin appointed Dallas to be the secretary of the commonwealth of Pennsylvania.
+In 1791, Governor Thomas Mifflin appointed Dallas to be the secretary of the Commonwealth of Pennsylvania.
 Mifflin was elected to serve as governor two more times and each time reappointed Dallas to be his secretary of the commonwealth.
-Mifflin’s successor, Governor Thomas Mckean, also appointed Dallas to this position in his first team as governor.
+Mifflin’s successor, Governor Thomas Mckean, also appointed Dallas to this position in his first-team as governor.
 During his time as secretary, Dallas was influential in building the Democratic-Republican political machine of the state.

 In 1801, Dallas moved into the national political theater as a United States District Attorney for the Eastern District of Pennsylvania.
 He served in this capacity for thirteen years, establishing more political connections within the Republican Party.
 In particular, Dallas won the attention of President Madison, who nominated Dallas to be his secretary of the treasury on October 5, 1814.